Applications for access permits

 It is the responsibility of the access card manager to review the data.
 If the application is signed without the aforementioned items being satisfactory, the police will resend/reject the background check application.
 In all cases, it is necessary to submit a new application.

 Once all parties have signed the application, it is sent to the police for a background check.
-See more about the next steps in processing applications in the section on “Status of applications”.
-Access card managers can monitor the status of the applications they have submitted in real-time at requests.isavia.is.
+See more about the next steps in the processing of applications in the section on Status of applications.
+Access card managers can monitor the status of the applications they have submitted in real time at: requests.isavia.is

 Access card managers can track the status of applications they have submitted at requests.isavia.is.
 Further definitions of each status can be found below: